Back to Archive

 Why It's Crazy

-Spending significant money on Black Friday advertising to tell people not to buy your product — on the day the entire retail industry exists to make them buy things — is the most counterintuitive marketing decision imaginable.
-And it worked.
+Spending significant money on Black Friday advertising to tell people not to buy your product — in the New York Times, on the day the entire retail economy exists to make people buy things — is the most counterintuitive commercial decision imaginable.
+The strategy could only work for a brand whose values were genuine and already credible.
+For any other brand it would have been seen as cynical.
+For Patagonia, it was simply true.

 03